flexatone/np-bench/doc/bnpy-scipy-2023/slides.md

 `np.nonzero` must do a full collection and cannot short circuit

-What if we right a C-extension to do just what we need
+What if we write a C-extension to do just what we need

 Only handle 1D, 2D contiguous Boolean arrays

 Return -1 when all `False`
 </v-clicks>
 </Transform>